 - 1. NOHO Commons Project Developed by SL NoHo, LLC (Developer), this three phase mixed-use catalyticproject is located on the block bounded by Lankershim Boulevard, Chandler Boulevard and Weddington Street.
 Pursuant to the OPA, CRA/LA-DLA is required to make certain annual payments from available site-generated tax increment to pay the Developer/Owner for the following: - a) Reimbursement of Developer Payments on HUD 108 Loan obligation of \$6,050,000 plus annual interest at 6%.
 The reimbursement obligation ends on the earlier of when the principal and accrued interest is paid in full or October 1, 2028.
 The loan was paid in full in 2021. - b) Revenue Shortfall obligation of \$5,000,000 plus annual interest at 6%.
 The obligation ends at the earlier of when the principal and accrued interest is paid in full or October 1, 2028.
-At June 30, 2022 and 2021, the outstanding balance is \$0 and \$1,261,000, respectively. - c) Housing subsidy payments to maintain required affordability totaling \$27,262,000 plus 6% interest for the term of 21 years.
+The loan was paid in full in 2022. - c) Housing subsidy payments to maintain required affordability totaling \$27,262,000 plus 6% interest for the term of 21 years.
 The obligation will be paid in full on October 1, 2028.
-At June 30, 2022 and 2021, the outstanding balance is \$13,120,000 and \$14,569,000, respectively.

-2. Slauson Central Shopping Center - On December 1, 2003, the Former Agency entered into a DDA with Slauson Central, LLC (Developer) to construct a retail shopping center consisting of approximately 80,000 sq. ft. of retail improvements, on the property bounded by Slauson and Central Avenues.
+At June 30, 2023 and 2022, the outstanding balance is \$11,580,000 and \$13,120,000, respectively. - 2.
+Slauson Central Shopping Center On December 1, 2003, the Former Agency entered into a DDA with Slauson Central, LLC (Developer) to construct a retail shopping center consisting of approximately 80,000 sq. ft. of retail improvements, on the property bounded by Slauson and Central Avenues.
 Pursuant to the DDA, the Former Agency agreed to assist the Developer in assembling the property and to pay certain acquisition, relocation and hazardous materials remediation costs related to the Property.
 On April 8, 2004, the Former Agency entered into a Cooperation Agreement with the City of Los Angeles in which the City agreed to advance Section 108 funds totaling \$1,472,000 to the Former Agency.
-In turn, the Former Agencypledged to repay Section 108 funds from Site Specific Tax Increment (SSTI) which is triggered once the retail center is built and operations stabilized.
+In turn, the Former Agencyfedged to repay Section 108 funds from Site Specific Tax Increment (SSTI) which is triggered once the retail center is built and operations stabilized.
 The project's certificate of occupancy was issued in March 2014.
 Pursuant to the Cooperation Agreement, the Former Agency is required to make an annual payment from SSTI to the City to allow it to service the Section 108 Loan.
 The payment obligation ends at the earlier of when the principal and accrued interest is paid in full or August 1, 2023.
-At June 30, 2022 and 2021, the outstanding balance is \$391,000 and \$574,000, respectively.
+At June 30, 2023 and 2022, the outstanding balance is \$193,000 and \$391,000, respectively.

-I. Leases
+H. Leases